A Survey on Transformer Compression: Architecture Adaptive Compression

 where $\overline{\Theta}$ is the complex conjugate of $\Theta$, and $D \in \mathbb{R}^{|x|\times |x|}$ combines causal masking and exponential decay along relative distance as one matrix.
 This parallel representation enables RetNet to train the models with GPUs efficiently.
 The recurrent version of retention (Figure~\ref{fig:retnet:recurrent}) is favorable for inference and can be written as (for $n$-th timestep):

 where $Q,K,V,\gamma$ are the same as in Eq.~\ref{eq:ret:parallel}.

+More recently, Gu~\etal~\cite{gu2023mamba} have highlighted the limitations of previous structured SSMs in effectively modeling discrete and information-dense data, such as text.
+In response, they propose Mamba, consisting a novel class of selective mechanisms and hardware-aware designs that enable linear scalability to billions of parameters, while maintaining computational efficiency and achieving strong performance.
+Specifically, in comparison to the H3~\cite{dao2022hungry} block, the Mamba model replaces the first multiplicative gate with an activation function.
+Additionally, Mamba incorporates an SSM into the main branch, distinguishing it from the MLP block in transformer.
+Building upon the foundation of Mamba, researchers are further unlocking the potential of SSMs for scaling by exploring new techniques, such as combining SSMs with Mixture of Experts (MoE)~\cite{pioro2024moe} or introducing methods to enhance the flow of hidden information~\cite{he2024densemamba} between layers in SSMs.

-\textbf{FFN Innovation.} Large and sparse Feed-Forward Networks (FFNs) such as Mixture-of-Experts (MoE)~\cite{du2022glam,lepikhin2020gshard,fedus2022switch,roller2021hash,chi2022representation,lewis2021base} have been effective in scaling up transformer-based models for pre-training LLMs.
+\textbf{FFN innovation.} Large and sparse FFNs such as Mixture-of-Experts (MoE)~\cite{du2022glam,lepikhin2020gshard,fedus2022switch,roller2021hash,chi2022representation,lewis2021base} have been effective in scaling up Transformer-based models for pre-training LLMs.
 They replace a single FFN module with multiple equally-sized modules (experts) and activate only a few experts based on the input.
 This selective activation of FFN improves generalization performance while maintaining fixed training and inference costs.
-Liu~\etal~\cite{liu2023towards} further found a simpler selection method known as Avg-K, which selects blocks based on their mean aggregated hidden states.
-This method achieved lower perplexity in language model pre-training compared to existing MoE architectures such as Switch Transformer~\cite{fedus2022switch} and HashLayer~\cite{roller2021hash}.
+Liu~\etal~\cite{liu2023towards} further finds a simpler selection method known as Avg-K, which selects blocks based on their mean aggregated hidden states.
+This method achieves lower perplexity in language model pre-training compared to existing MoE architectures such as Switch Transformer~\cite{fedus2022switch} and HashLayer~\cite{roller2021hash}.

-Romero~\etal~\cite{romero2021ckconv} presented Continuous Kernel Convolution (CKConv) for handling arbitrarily long sequences in a parallel manner within a single operation.
+Romero~\etal~\cite{romero2021ckconv} presents Continuous Kernel Convolution (CKConv) for handling arbitrarily long sequences in a parallel manner within a single operation.
 CKConv formulates convolutional kernels as vector-valued continuous functions parameterized by a small MLP instead of a sequence of independent weights.
 This MLP takes a time-step as input and generates the value of the convolutional kernel at the corresponding position, allowing the generation of kernels at different resolutions and arbitrarily sizes.